-Table 1.1 Rating for Race classes [57]

 Rating upper bound Race classes

 120 1

 100 2

 80 3

 60 4

 40 5

-Table 1.1 Rating for Race classes [57]
+Table 1.1 Rating for Race classes [45]

 Handicapping policy is implemented to equalize the horses in the same race.
 Horses are ordered by their rating in descending order in each race.
 Additional weights ranged from 113lbs to 133lbs including the weight of their jockey are added to each horse.
 The horse with the highest rating in each race is required to carry more weights but no more than 133lbs and vice versa.
 Under some circumstances, for instance, horses aged under 2 or female horses would receive a weight allowance of 2lbs to 5lbs.
-The freelance jockeys and apprentices would have a weight allowance which is inversely proportional to their winning records [31].
+The freelance jockeys and apprentice would have a weight allowance which is inversely proportional to their winning records [24].

 Allowance for Allowance for

-Allowallee Iol Allowallee loi

 Freelance jockeys Apprentice

 Less than 20 ridden winners 10lbs 10lbs

 Less than 45 ridden winners 7lbs 7lbs

 Less than 70 ridden winners 5lbs 5lbs

 Less than 95 ridden winners 3lbs 3lbs

 Less than 250 ridden winners 2lbs 2lbs

 More than 250 ridden winners Olb 2lbs